mansenfranzen/autodoc_pydantic/docs/source/developers/guides.rst

 Guides
 ======

-This page provides guides for developers including understanding oriented explanations hands on walkthroughs.
+This page provides guides for developers regarding explanations and hands on walkthroughs.

 It contains lots of implementation details and builds upon previous knowledge covered in the developers :ref:`design <expl_design>` explanation.
 It is